dansiviter/gcp-util/microprofile/metrics/README.md

 * `request.latency`: The time it took for the application code to process the request and respond with `path` and `response_code` tags.

 To enable these use the following classes:
-* `uk.dansiviter.stackdriver.microprofile.metrics.jaxrs.ContainerMetricsFeature`,
+* `uk.dansiviter.gcp.monitoring.microprofile.metrics.jaxrs.ContainerMetricsFeature`,
-* `uk.dansiviter.stackdriver.microprofile.metrics.jaxrs.ClientMetricsFeature`.
+* `uk.dansiviter.gcp.monitoring.microprofile.metrics.jaxrs.ClientMetricsFeature`.

 ## Dashboard ##

-`dashboard.json` is an example Stackdriver dashboard that shows some of the Microprofile metrics.
+`dashboard.json` is an example Cloud Monitoring dashboard that shows some of the Microprofile metrics.